 DBRS Limited (DBRS Morningstar) confirmed Lower Mattagami Energy Limited Partnership’s (the Issuer or LMELP) Issuer Rating and Senior Secured Bonds (the Bonds) rating at A (high) and its Commercial Paper rating at R-1 (low).
 All trends remain Stable.
-The rating confirmations reflect the Issuer’s continuing robust performance in F2020.
+The rating confirmations reflect the Issuer’s continuing robust performance in F2019.
 The Stable trends reflect DBRS Morningstar’s expectation for credit metrics to remain stable over the next 12 months under a cost-of-service (COS)-style contract.
-DBRS Morningstar believes that the ongoing Coronavirus Disease (COVID-19) pandemic has so far had no material impact on the Issuer.
+DBRS Morningstar believes that the operational and financial impact of the Coronavirus Disease (COVID-19) is limited.

-The ratings are underpinned by (1) the COS-style HESA, which eliminates hydrology, electricity prices, and the majority of operating cost and capital expenditure risks; (2) the reliable and low-cost nature of the underlying hydro assets; and (3) OPG’s experience as the operator and primary sponsor.
-The Issuer Rating is on par with offtaker IESO’s rating because DBRS Morningstar considers the residual risk between the offtaker and the Issuer to be negligible.
-DBRS Morningstar expects the current ratings to remain stable for the next 12 months; however, a negative rating action on IESO, or a sustained and material deterioration of key operating or credit metrics, could trigger negative rating actions.
+The ratings are underpinned by (1) the COS-style HESA, which eliminates hydrology, electricity prices, and the majority of operating cost and capex risks; (2) the reliable and low-cost nature of the underlying hydro assets; and (3) OPG’s experience as the operator and primary sponsor.
+The Issuer Rating is on par with offtaker IESO’s rating because DBRS Morningstar considers the residual risk from the offtaker to be negligible.
+DBRS Morningstar expects the current ratings to remain stable for the next 12 months; however, a negative rating action on IESO, or a sustained and material deterioration of key credit or operating metrics, could trigger negative rating actions.

 All figures are in Canadian dollars unless otherwise noted.

-The principal methodologies are Rating Project Finance (September 1, 2020; https://www.dbrsmorningstar.com/research/366229), DBRS Morningstar Criteria: Commercial Paper Liquidity Support for Nonbank Issuers (March 9, 2021; https://www.dbrsmorningstar.com/research/375001), and DBRS Morningstar Criteria: Guarantees and Other Forms of Support (May 31, 2021; https://www.dbrsmorningstar.com/research/379424), which can be found on dbrsmorningstar.com under Methodologies & Criteria.
-Other applicable methodologies include the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings (February 3, 2021; https://www.dbrsmorningstar.com/research/373262).
+The principal methodologies are Rating Project Finance (August 21, 2019), DBRS Morningstar Criteria: Commercial Paper Liquidity Support for Nonbank Issuers (March 10, 2020), and DBRS Morningstar Criteria: Guarantees and Other Forms of Support (January 22, 2020), which can be found on dbrsmorningstar.com under Methodologies & Criteria.

 For more information regarding rating methodologies and Coronavirus Disease (COVID-19), please see the following DBRS Morningstar press release: https://www.dbrsmorningstar.com/research/357883.